Just give Reggie Bush his Heisman Trophy back

 The court of public opinion cleared Reggie Bush of any wrongdoing years ago, but that still doesn’t put the Heisman back in his hands.
-The long-retired running back is now suing the NCAA and ESPN for defamation of character surrounding the reporting of the alleged improper benefits that led to him returning his hardware.
+The long-retired running back is now planning to sue the NCAA and ESPN for defamation of character surrounding the reporting of the alleged improper benefits that led to him returning his hardware.

 “The lawsuit is based on the NCAA maliciously attacking his character through a completely false and highly offensive statement that was widely reported in the media and substantially and irreparably damaged his reputation,” Bush’s attorneys Levi G. McCathern and Ty M. Sheaks said in a statement.